Celebrating 31 years of the

 Parents: We will collect the following information from your child:

 This information is collected directly when your child fills out and submits an entry form to our contest.
 We use the information to track contest submissions and notify contest winners, their parents, and teachers.
 We also use the information to respond to questions, invite winners to our Awards Ceremony, and create awards certificates.
-If your child is a winner, we will contact you for further permission.
+If your child is a winner, we will contact you for further permissions.

 If you do not consent, or if you have questions, email us at youngwriters@cwcmtdiablo.org